creosB/Game-Asset-Auto-Redeemer/README.md

     *   **View List:** After one or more assets have been redeemed, a **View Redeemed** button will appear.
 Click it to see a list of what you've grabbed during the session.
     *   **Search:** Use the search bar within the list view to filter your redeemed assets by name.
 Click the **'✖'** button to return to the main expanded view.

+**For FAB** You should scroll down the page.
+This will allow you to directly add items to the list, which will then be displayed on the counter as "Found: 15 assets".

 ## Screenshots

 | Screenshot 1 | Screenshot 2 |